SQuinones/Codepath_Assignment_Unit7-8/CSRF/README.md

-Cross Site Request Forgery (CSRF) Cross-Site Request Forgery (CSRF) is an attack that forces an end user to execute unwanted actions on a web application in which they’re currently authenticated.
+ Cross-Site Request Forgery (CSRF) is an attack that forces an end user to execute unwanted actions on a web application in which they’re currently authenticated.
 CSRF attacks are possible when the application does not ensure that a user is in fact interacting with it.

 Steps: